Religious persecution: Sociological view

-Perez Zagorin writes that, "According to some philosophers, tolerance is a moral virtue; if this is the case, it would follow that intolerance is a vice.
+Perez Zagorin writes "According to some philosophers, tolerance is a moral virtue; if this is the case, it would follow that intolerance is a vice.
 But virtue and vice are qualities solely of individuals, and intolerance and persecution [in the Christian Middle Ages] were social and collective phenomena sanctioned by society and hardly questioned by anyone.
 Religious intolerance and persecution, therefore, were not seen as vices, but as necessary and salutary for the preservation of religious truth and orthodoxy and all that was seen to depend upon them."
 This view of persecution is not limited to the Middle Ages.
 As Christian R. Raschle and Jitse H. F. Dijkstra, say: "Religious violence is a complex phenomenon that exists in all places and times."

 In the ancient societies of Egypt, Greece and Rome, torture was an accepted aspect of the legal system.
 Gillian Clark says violence was taken for granted in the fourth century as part of both war and punishment; torture from the carnifex, the professional torturer of the Roman legal system, was an accepted part of that system.
 Except for a few rare exceptions, such as the Persian empire under Cyrus and Darius, Denis Lacorne says that examples of religious tolerance in ancient societies, "from ancient Greece to the Roman empire, medieval Spain to the Ottoman Empire and the Venetian Republic", are not examples of tolerance in the modern sense of the term.

-The sociological view indicates religious intolerance and persecution are largely social processes that are determined more by the context the social community exists within than anything else.
+The sociological view regards religious intolerance and persecution as largely social processes that are determined more by the context within which the social community exists than anything else.
 When governments ensure equal freedom for all, there is less persecution.

 Statistics

-The following statistics from Pew Research Center show that Christianity, Islam, and Judaism are persecuted in more countries around the world than other religions.
-As of 2018: Christians face harrassment in 145 countries, Muslims face harrassment in 139 countries, and Jews face harrassment in 88 countries.
+Statistics from Pew Research Center show that Christianity and Islam are persecuted in more countries around the world than other religions, and that Jews and Muslims are "most likely to live in countries where their groups experience harassment".
+As of 2018, Christians face harassment in 145 countries, Muslims face harassment in 139 countries, and Jews face harassment in 88 countries.
 Respectively: Christians account for 31% of the world's population, Muslims account for 24%, and Jews account for 0.2%.
+According to a 2019 report, government restrictions and social hostilities toward religion have risen in 187 countries.